khudgins/documentation/agent/linux/haproxy-runLb.rst

 NAME
 ~~~~

-haproxy-runLb - It configures the HAProxy service to start automatically on server restart.
+haproxy-runLb - Configures the HAProxy service to start automatically on server restart.

 SYNOPSIS